project-open-data/project-open-data.github.io/faq.md

 ## Security, Privacy and Data Quality

-### Who is responsible for ensuring that datasets published in the agency.gov/data page (and subsequently Data.gov) meet each agency’s requirements for security and privacy and quality?
+### Who is responsible for ensuring that datasets published in the agency.gov/data page (and subsequently Data.gov) meet each agency's requirements for security and privacy and quality?

 Each agency is responsible for *all* data made public.